Bytom-Community/Bytom-Tech-Book/Chapter 04.md

 ​	There are three steps to instantiate `http.Server` :

-1) AuthHandler: It enables `auth`, which means users need to enter `access token` on `dashboard` to login.  `auth` is enabled by default .
+1) AuthHandler: It handles `authentication` for incoming http requests, which means users need to enter valid `access token` on `dashboard` to login.  `authentication` is enabled by default .

-2) RedirectHandler：When users enter  "/", it will jump to "/dashboard/" and set the status "302" by default.
+2) RedirectHandler：When users enter  "/", it will redirect the request to "/dashboard/" and set the status to "302" by default.

-3) http.Server: Set the timeout of reading and writing and instantiate `http.Server`。
+3) http.Server: Set timeouts for reading and writing and instantiate an `http.Server` object.

 > 实例化http.Server分为以下几步：
 >